How mom and dad break the news of a divorce to a 3-year-old must and should be different from that of an 11-year-old.

 Research shows that three factors are needed to ensure a child of any age adjusts post-divorce; a strong relationship with both parents, good parenting, and reduced child exposure to conflict.

-A child can experience the loss of one parent when one parent drifts out of the child’s life or when one parent undermines the other parent’s relationship with the child.
+A child can experience the loss of a parent when they drift out of the child’s life or when one undermines the other’s relationship with the child.
 In some instances, it is the child who withholds due to their personality and temperament.

 In fact, research shows that divorced parents who attend education classes are often more confident and are better off.
 Your local family service agency could be having information about mediators, counselors, lawyers, etc.